Juicern/luma/docs/Luma_PRD.md

   - Show a banner indicating “Listening for temporary prompt… tap shortcut again to finish”.
   - Once stopped, preview the transcript before sending it to the backend.
 - When the main-content shortcut fires:
-  - Similar UI but routed to the session’s primary transcription flow.
+  - Similar UI but routed to the main transcription flow (no notion of server-side sessions).
-- If the user never records a temporary prompt, the backend will rely on the system/preset prompts (current default rewrites chat-style).
+- If the user never records a temporary prompt, the backend relies solely on the system/preset prompts.

 ---